 What is a Vanilla Reload Card & How to Load it to Your American Express Bluebird Account

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Don’t forget to follow me on Facebook or Twitter!
+Here’s our full advertising policy: How we make money.Don’t forget to follow me on Facebook or Twitter!
 Update: You can no longer load a Vanilla Visa to your Bluebird.

 A Vanilla Reload card is one of the ways to load your American Express Bluebird with money so that you can use it to pay bills (including mortgages, loans, rent etc.), withdraw money from ATMs & transfer money to others or to your bank account.One of the best uses of American Express Bluebird is the ability to pay for transactions which can’t usually be made with a miles or points earning credit card.
 Transactions such as your rent, mortgage, car payment, credit card bill, tuition etc.